NIHON KOHDEN CardioLife TEC-8300K Series Defibrillators Equipped With A High-acuity Monitor

 The Acti-Biphasic waveform operates in a closed loop during the second phase.
 In a closed loop the duration of the width can be deliberately set to a specific duration.

-- This phase is shorter in duration and of negative polarity.
+- This second phase (period) is shorter in duration and of negative polarity.

 - The duration in this phase is fixed to a constant 3.4ms duration regardless of patient impedance.
 How was